seamusfoley/iotes-documentation/docs/strategies/mqtt.md

 **The MQTT strategy gives iotes a way connect to and receive or dispatch data to an MQTT broker**

-Mqtt is an accessible maturure and widely used IOT protocol.
-If you dont know which strategy to use, or you are getting started with IOT use this one.
+Mqtt is an accessible, mature and widely used IOT protocol.
+If you don't know which strategy to use, or you are getting started with IOT use this one.

 ## Install